MEGT Foundation Scholarship Program

 • Title

-• Survivors of domestic, family or sexual violence
+• Lived experience of domestic or family violence or sexual abuse

-• Having a mental health barrier such as anxiety, depression, Post Traumatic Stress Disorder (PTSD) and/or neurodiversity
+• Mental health barriers such as anxiety, depression, Post Traumatic Stress Disorder (PTSD) or neurodiversity

 • Unemployed or underemployed